larsaars/linux-setup/README.md

 * auto indent and bracket replacement
 * general styling
 * error linting
+* use `vip *.c` for example to open all files ending with '.c' in pwd

 ### other
 * enter `mkcpp name` to create in current directory a cpp file with belonging header and include this header in cpp file